THE BLACKSMITH.

 1852 The lot sells to Mitchell Coleman and John Mooney.
 It may have been a blacksmith shop.

-1853 Coleman sells the business to Austin Smith.
+1853 Coleman sells the business to Austin Smith, a master blacksmith from Vermont.

 1854 Coleman deeds the property to Gordon and Austin Smith they have a blacksmith shop.